Clifford Luyk

-Clifford Luyk Diem (born June 28, 1941) is an American-born Spanish retired professional basketball player and coach, who played professionally in Spain and Europe from 1962 to 1978.
+Clifford "Cliff" Luyk Diem (born June 28, 1941) is an American-born Spanish retired professional basketball player and coach, who played professionally in Spain and Europe from 1962 to 1978.
 He played college basketball for the University of Florida.
 He was drafted by the New York Knicks of the National Basketball Association (NBA), but never played a regular season game in the NBA.
 He signed with the Spanish professional team Real Madrid, helped Real Madrid become the dominant European basketball team of the 1960s, and is remembered for his trademark, old-school hook shot.

 Luyk was named one of FIBA's 50 Greatest Players in 1991, and was chosen as one of the 50 most influential personalities to European club basketball over the previous half-century by the EuroLeague Basketball Experts Committee in 2008.

 Early years

 Luyk was born in Syracuse, New York, to a Dutch-born father and a Swiss-born mother.
 He attended Vernon-Verona-Sherrill High School in Verona, New York, where the 6-foot, eight-inch Luyk became the star center for the VVS Red Devils high school basketball team.
 As a senior in 1957–58, he scored 488 points in 18 games for an average of 27.1 points per game.